 Every device on the internet needs its own address.

 The internet is a fast-paced, ever-changing environment.
-It's hard to keep up with all the new devices that are being released and how they work on the internet.
+It's hard to keep up with all the new devices being released and how they work on the internet.
 I'm going to take you through every device on the internet.

 Your IP address changes all the time.